15 Reproducible reports

 ```

-`{python} sample_mean` The radius of the circle is
+The radius of the circle is `{python} sample_mean`

 The value for this must be a vector of length one in R, or a scalar in Python.

-16.10 Code chunk execution options
+15.10 Code chunk execution options

 There are many code chunk options that you can set.
 These options let you customize chunk behavior, including whether a chunk is evaluated, whether to include the output in the rendered document, etc.